-On the basis of the information available in the registration dossiers and submitted during public consultation on the draft recommendation, ECHA has not seen reasons or justification to deviate from the 18 months set out in the legal text or grounds to define criteria for such deviation(s) based on production cycles referred to in Article 58(1)(c)(i).
-Therefore, ECHA proposes a standard difference of 18 months between the application and sunset dates for all substances included in the $7^{th}$ recommendation.
+On the basis of the information available in the registration dossiers and submitted during consultations on the draft recommendations, ECHA has so far not seen reasons or justification to deviate from the 18 months set out in the legal text or grounds to define criteria for such deviation(s) based on production cycles referred to in Article 58(1)(c)(i).
+Therefore, ECHA proposes a standard difference of 18 months between the application and sunset dates for all substances included in its draft recommendation.